 The Third-Party Content Golden Rules

-There are two “Golden Rules” when it comes to third-party content – you cannot republish copyrighted content without permission and you cannot claim or imply that copyrighted content created and/or owned by a third party was created by or belongs to you.
-As a reputable professional, you already understand that it is both unethical and illegal to plagiarize content, and when all publicly-accessible content on the Internet can be found in minutes or even seconds with a simple search engine query, it may even be shocking that people continue to intentionally plagiarize content online.
+There are two “Golden Rules” when it comes to third-party content: 1) you cannot republish copyrighted content without permission and 2) you cannot claim or imply that copyrighted content created and/or owned by a third party was created by or belongs to you.
+As a reputable professional, you already understand that it is both unethical and illegal to plagiarize content.
+When all publicly-accessible content on the Internet can be found in minutes or even seconds with a simple search engine query, it may even be shocking that people continue to intentionally plagiarize content online.

 The Common Sense Test